 Note that “RD” is Reverse Direction.
 Basically an RD responder can immediately come back with a packet during a TXOP i.e. packets in both directions during a TXOP.

 The Extended Compressed BlockAck and BlockAckReq certainly exist so why were they not included?
 Maybe the author only intended the compressed versions to be used in RD?
 I don’t know, I need to find out.

+Adrian: The author of the RD text wrote it 10 years before DMG existed :0).

+The authors of .11ad intend to use RD, but failed to update the list.

+But the commenter is an idiot and produced an ambiguous change.
+You need at least to fully expand the terms.

 Sent email to Carlos.